 What invoice issuers must pay attention to

-Many e-commerce companies in Germany regularly issue invoices for their provided services to companies based in foreign countries.
-If there is a case in which the RCP applies, the service provider must make certain that VAT is not shown on the invoice.
-It is not critical if the VAT is stated at the rate of 0% and EUR 0.00.
-However, if the seller does show VAT on the invoice by mistake, the amount must be paid to the tax office in accordance to the strict liability in § 14c of the German Value Added Tax Act.
+Many e-commerce companies in Germany regularly issue invoices for their services to companies based in foreign countries.
+If there is a case in which the RCP applies, the service provider must ensure that VAT is not shown on the invoice.
+It is not critical if the VAT is stated at 0% and EUR 0.00.
+However, suppose the seller does show VAT on the invoice mistakenly.
+In that case, the tax office must pay the amount by the strict liability in § 14c of the German Value-Added Tax Act.

-Mistakes in this case are annoying for all parties involved.
-This is because the recipient of the service also owes the amount of VAT shown on the incoming invoice but cannot claim an input tax deduction for it as this tax is not legally owed.
-Civil law questions can also arise if he remits the erroneously stated VAT to the issuer of the invoice.
-This can also lead to a cashflow disadvantage for the recipient – at least temporarily till the preparation of the invoice.
+Mistakes, in this case, are annoying for all parties involved.
+The service recipient also owes the VAT shown on the incoming invoice but cannot claim an input tax deduction as this tax is not legally owed.
+Civil law questions can also arise if he remits the erroneously stated VAT to the invoice issuer.
+This can also lead to a cashflow disadvantage for the recipient – at least temporarily until the preparation of the invoice.

-„The verification of incoming invoices is important, especially against the background of a possible shift of tax liability.
-This also applies in particular if tax is shown on the invoice despite the reverse charge.
-So if German companies receive invoices from companies based in another EU member state, then increased attention is required.“
+„I think that verifying incoming invoices is essential, especially regarding a possible shift in tax liability.
+This also applies if tax is shown on the invoice despite the reverse charge.
+So, if German companies receive invoices from companies based in another EU member state, then increased attention is required.“

-Pursuant to § 13b of the German Value Added Tax Act, the supplying merchant must issue an invoice containing certain mandatory information.
-This includes (according to § 14 (4) in conjunction with § 14a (5), if no credit note is issued) the following:
+According to § 13b of the German Value Added Tax Act, the supplying merchant must issue an invoice containing certain mandatory information.
+This includes (according to § 14 (4) with § 14a (5), if no credit note is issued) the following:

 - Name and address of both the supplier and recipient